More than 70 years ago,

 What We’ve Accomplished Together

-Over the past sixty years, AHRC New York City has helped to create a life for people with developmental disabilities that did not exist previously.
+Over the past seventy years, AHRC New York City has helped to create a life for people with developmental disabilities that did not exist previously.
 Some of AHRC’s “firsts” include:

 - 1950 – Created the first medical clinic for children with disabilities at Flower Fifth Avenue Hospital